terrapower/armi/doc/tutorials/walkthrough_lwr_inputs.rst

     new developments.
 We are excited to expand ARMI scope fully into LWR relevant analysis.

-    In particular the handling of detailed locations within a block is relatively experimental (fast reactors usually just smear it out).
+    In particular, the handling of detailed locations within a block is relatively experimental (fast reactors usually just smear it out).

 Setting up the blueprints